Watch Phil Capriotti on The Wealth Council!

 Leah Woodford 00:00 Hi, and welcome to Retire Smart Austin.
-I’m Leah Woodford, and with me today is Phil Capriotti Sr and John Solyman CRPC of Empower Wealth & Tax.
-Welcome back
+I’m Leah Woodford, and with me today is Phil Capriotti Sr. of Empower Wealth and Tax.
+And today we’re actually going to

 View >>